YasinEl/mzRAPP/README.md

-The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP) in the realm of liquid chromatography high resolution mass spectrometry (LC-HRMS).
-This is achieved by utilizing user provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for all (envipat predicted) isotopologues of those target molecules directly from mzML files.
-The resulting benchmark dataset is used to extract different performance measures for NPP performed on the same mzML files.
+The goal of mzRAPP is to allow reliability assessment of non-targeted data pre-processing (NPP) in the realm of liquid chromatography high resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same same data set.
+Following this assumption mzRAPP can utilize user provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provieded for all (envipat predicted) isotopologues of those target molecules directly from mzML files.
+The resulting benchmark data set is used to extract different performance metrics for NPP performed on the same mzML files.

 ## Installation